scipp/scipp/docs/getting-started/overview.rst

 Coordinates for one or more of the dimensions in a dataset can represent bin edges.
 The extent of the coordinate in that dimension exceeds the data extent (in that dimension) by 1.
 Bin-edge coordinates frequently arise when we histogram event-based data.
-The sparse data described above can be used to produce such a histogram.
+The event data described above can be used to produce such a histogram.

 Bin-edge coordinates are handled naturally by operations with datasets.
 Most operations on individual data elements are unaffected.